Next: Position and momentum

 |

-(90) |
+(91) |

-number of other cases
+a number of other cases

-dealt with using a fairly straight-forward generalization of the previous
+dealt with using a fairly straightforward generalization of the previous

-analysis (see Dirac, Cha.
-II and III).
+analysis (see Dirac, Chapters II and III).

-Up: Fundamental concepts
+Up: Fundamental Concepts

 Richard Fitzpatrick